 You want term limits, but the 22d amendment is a ‘silly fad’.
 You did not give much clear thought to this before you posted, I take it.

-First off, I think he misses the mischief contained in the 13th and 14th Amendments.
-The purpose of a constitution is to do three things.
+First off, I think he misses the problems in the 13th and 14th Amendments.
+The purpose of a negative constitution is to do three things.
 One is it puts hard limits on the resulting government.
-It does this by clearly listing the proper responsibilities of the state.
-Everything not listed is prohibited.
-To reinforce this last bit it clearly lists the areas where government is off-limits.
+It does this by clearly listing the limits of the state.
+That means it details the power of the state, while everything else is assumed to be prohibited.
 The first two items in the Bill of Rights are good examples.
-Finally it establishes the organization of the new government.
-The composition of the parliaments and courts, for example.
+Then it establishes the organization of the new government.

 The 13th Amendment does something different.
 It places limits on what citizens of the states can do by prohibiting a specific type of legal arrangement.
 This is never something we want to see from a national government in a country this size.
 Much of what ails us these days stems from this belief that the national government has a duty to boss around the people.
 Enshrining the concept as we do in the 13th Amendments is asking for trouble and I think we got it and are living with it.

 As for the 14th, it is an example of not being able to see far enough down stream.
 The abuses stemming from this amendment are legion.
 More important, this eats away at the supporting structure of the Constitution.
 The organizing principle is to balance the power of the states against that of the national government.
 Once you make the national government superior, that relationship collapses.
-All of the good in this amendment can be accomplished by incorporating the privileges and immunities clause into the body of the constitution or as a separate amendment.
+The goals of the 14th could be accomplished without undermining the rest.

 This leads me to the 17th Amendment.
-America is a big country with a lot of people.
-Evolution and simple observation tells us that will result in lots of natural diversity.
-The people of Alabama will have a different language and culture than the people of Oregon.
+American is a big country.
+The regions are very different from one another.
 Therefore, the natural governmental unit is the states.
 The people of Alabama, within the broad framework of the Constitution, should be free to organize their laws as their distinct culture dictates.
 The only way we can ensure that is to limit the national government, thus giving the people the freedom to organize their state and local government to their tastes.

 A lesson learned the hard way is that ambitious men seek a national platform.
 By making the Senate the stronghold of the states, the ambitious men of Alabama and Oregon will have a national stage from which they can safeguard the interests of their states.
 That was the point of having the state legislatures pick the senators.
-The Senate was designed to be the brake on the people, who are represented in the House.
+The Senate was designed to be the brake on House.
 The 17th Amendment turned the Senate into the national government’s bulwark against the states.